Harsh-pa-thak/Aura-Insuline-Partner/README.md

    - See `DEPLOYMENT.md` for step‑by‑step `gcloud` build and deploy, and required env vars

 Tip: After deployment, update your frontend to point to the deployed API base URL and make sure `CORS_ORIGINS` includes that origin.

 ---

+## New features (recent)

+- Dockerized backend with Compose for local development
+- JWT auth wired into frontend pages; token stored and attached to requests
+- Health endpoint exposes DB status and allowed CORS
+- Faster data simulator using bulk inserts
+- PDF report generator with glucose chart and meal table
+- Detailed README with architecture, data flow, and troubleshooting

+---